-Capital assets were \$5.2 million as of June 30, 2022.
-This balance reflects a decrease of \$182 thousand compared to June 30, 2021, as a result of depreciation expense.
+Capital assets were \$5.3 million as of June 30, 2023.
+This balance reflects an increase of \$0.1 million, or 1.7%, compared to June 30, 2022, as a result of replacing the windows, upgrading the deck, repaying the parking lot, and construction work in progress for elevator repairs for the Foundation's office building.

-The Foundation's SBITA assets were \$633 thousand as of June 30, 2023, and are included in noncurrent assets on the accompanying Statements of Net Position.
-This balance is net of accumulated amortization and reflects an increase of \$345 thousand compared to June 30, 2022.
-This increase is a result of a three-year financial accounting software arrangement and a two-year constituent relationship management solution software arrangement that began in June 2023.
+The Foundation's SBITA assets were \$0.4 million as of June 30, 2024, and are included in noncurrent assets on the accompanying Statements of Net Position.
+This balance is net of accumulated amortization and reflects a decrease of \$0.2 million, or 37.0%, compared to June 30, 2023.
+This decrease is a result of being in the last year of a three-year financial accounting software arrangement and a two-year constituent relationship management solution software arrangement that began in June 2023.

-SBITA assets were \$288 thousand as of June 30, 2022.
-This balance reflects a three-year research and analytics software arrangement that began in July 2021, a three-year document management software arrangement that began in June 2022, and a three-year cloud-based fundraising platform software arrangement that began in September 2020, offset by amortization expense.
+SBITA assets were \$0.6 million as of June 30, 2023.
+This balance reflects a three-year research and analytics software arrangement that began in July 2022, a three-year document management software arrangement that began in June 2022, and a three-year cloud-based fundraising platform software arrangement that began in September 2020, offset by amortization expense.

-See Notes 9 and 10 for more details on the Foundation's capital and SBITA assets.
+See Notes 8 and 9 for more details on the Foundation's capital and SBITA assets.

 Deferred inflows of resources represent a future impact on net position.
 The Foundation classifies changes in irrevocable split-interest agreements and trusts held by others as deferred inflows of resources.
 Changes in deferred inflows of resources are attributable to changes in fair value, changes in liabilities due to trust and life income beneficiaries, new split-interest agreements and maturities during the year.
+The Foundation's deferred inflows of resources totaled approximately \$12.8 million as of June 30, 2024.
+This balance reflects an increase of \$0.7 million, or 6.0%, compared to June 30, 2023, and is due to changes in value of trusts held by others and split-interest agreements.

 The Foundation's deferred inflows of resources totaled approximately \$12.1 million as of June 30, 2023.
-This balance reflects an increase of \$726 thousand, or 6%, compared to June 30, 2022, and is due to changes in value of trusts held by others and split-interest agreements.

-The Foundation's deferred inflows of resources totaled approximately \$11.4 million as of June 30, 2022.
-This balance reflects a decrease of \$3.4 million, or 23%, compared to June 30, 2021, and is the result of changes in the valuation of trust held by others and split-interest agreements.
+This balance reflects an increase of \$0.7 million, or 6.4%, compared to June 30, 2022, and is the result of changes in the valuation of trust held by others and split-interest agreements.

-The Foundation's overall change in net position during fiscal year 2023 was an increase of \$54.2 million over the previous year, and is predominantly attributed to high market returns and the overall impact to investments.
-The Foundation's investments returned a positive 7.3% for the year ended June 30, 2023 compared to a negative 0.9% for the year ended June 30, 2022.
+The Foundation's overall change in net position during fiscal year 2024 was an increase of \$67.4 million, or 6.9%, over the previous year, and is predominantly attributed to high market returns and the overall impact to investments.
+The Foundation's investments returned a positive 11.5% for the year ended June 30, 2024 compared to a positive 7.3% for the year ended June 30, 2023.

-Changes in assets, liabilities and deferred inflows of resources during fiscal year 2022 resulted in an overall decrease in net position of approximately \$11.1 million over the prior year.
-This decrease is predominantly attributed to low market returns and the overall impact to investments.
+Changes in assets, liabilities and deferred inflows of resources during fiscal year 2023 resulted in an overall increase in net position of approximately \$54.2 million, or 5.9%, over the prior year.
+This increase is predominantly attributed to high market returns and the overall impact to investments.